 Real Property: At plaintiff's election, either the diminution in value from immediately before to immediately after the loss, or the cost of repairs not to exceed the diminution in value, unless the plaintiff has some personal reason to seek restoration.
 Regal Const.
 Co. v.
 West Lanham Hills Citizen's Ass'n, 260 A.2d 82 (Md.
 1970).
 Additionally, a plaintiff is entitled to damages to compensate for the loss of use and enjoyment of the property, which can be calculated as a reasonable rental value.
 Superior Const.
 Co. v.
 Elmo, 102 A.2d 739 (Md.
 1954).
 In breach of contract actions involving defective performance of a construction contract, damages are measured by the reasonable cost of repair as long as it does not involve unreasonable economic waste.
 If economic waste results, the proper measure of damages is the diminution of market value.
 Yaffe v.
-Scarlett does not involve unreasonable economic waste.
-If economic waste results, the proper measure of damages is the diminution of market value.
+Scarlett proper measure of damages is the diminution of market value.
 Yaffe v.
-Scarlett Place Residential Condominum, Inc., 45 A.3d 844 (Md.App.
+Scarlett Place Residential Condo., Inc., 45 A.3d 844 (Md.
+Ct.
+Spec.
+App.
 2012).
+Yaffe v.
+Spec.
+App.
+2012).
+Yaffe V. Spec.
+App.
+1983).
+Partial Loss: The lesser of the difference between the value of the property immediately before the harm has been done and its value immediately thereafter or the reasonable cost of repairs.
+Bastian v.
+Laffin.
+With respect to motor vehicles, the measure of damages includes a reasonable allowance for loss of use.
+Berry v.
+Queen, 233 A.3d 42 (Md.
+2020) (citing Washington, B. & A. E. R. Co. v.
+William A. Fingles, Inc., 109 A. 431 (1920)).